hashicorp/terraform-website/content/source/docs/enterprise/private/install.html.md

 * `elb_subnet_id`: Subnet ID of the subnet that the cluster's load balancer will be placed into.
 If this is a public subnet, the load balancer will be accessible from the public internet.
 This is not required — the ELB can be marked as private via the `internal_elb` option below.
 * `data_subnet_ids`: Subnet IDs that will be used to create the data services (RDS and ElastiCache) used by the cluster.
 There must be 2 subnet IDs given for proper redundency.
 Example: `["subnet-0ce26b6b", "subnet-d0f35099"]`
 * `db_password`: Password that will be used to access RDS.
 Example: `databaseshavesecrets`
 * `bucket_name`: Name of the S3 bucket to store artifacts used by the cluster into.
 This bucket is automatically created.
-We suggest you name it `tfe-${hostname}-data`, as convention.
+We suggest you name it `tfe-<HOSTNAME>-data`, as convention.

 ### Optional Variables

 These variables can be populated, but they have defaults that will be used if you omit them.
 As with the required variables, you can place these values in the `terraform.tfvars` file.

-* `key_name`: Name of AWS SSH Key Pair that will be used.
+* `key_name`: Name of AWS SSH Key Pair that will be used (as shown in the AWS console).
 The pair needs to already exist, it will not be created. **If this variable is not set, no SSH access will be available to the Terraform Enterprise instance.**
 * `manage_bucket` Indicate if this Terraform state should create and own the bucket.
 Set this to false if you are reusing an existing bucket.
 * `kms_key_id` Specify the ARN for a KMS key to use rather than having one created automatically.